-Information drawn from Zero Waste DC's new website.
+Information taken from DC Department of Public Works and Zero Waste DC's new website.

-Want to learn more about recycling, composting, and how you can reach your own Zero Waste goal?
-Sign up here.
-Check out zerowaste.dc.gov for specifics on trash, recycling, and disposal of special waste as well as tips and resources for preventing and reducing waste in your home.
+For more information and resources related to recycling in the district, please visit zerowaste.dc.gov.
+Sign up here to learn more about recycling, composting, and how you can reach your own Zero Waste goal.
+Check out zerowaste.dc.gov for specifics on trash, recycling, and disposal of special waste.
 And follow Zero Waste DC on Facebook, Twitter, and Instagram.
 Questions?
 Please email email@example.com.